VikalpRusia/webCrawler/README.md

 - Build and display a sitemap.
 - Cache scraped data in Redis for faster subsequent requests.
 - Containerized using Docker for easy deployment.
+- Code formatted with Black for consistency.
+- Linted with Pylint for code quality.
+- Tested with Pytest to ensure reliability.

+## Assumptions

+Only clickable links (href=) are considered in the crawler; assets (e.g., images, scripts, stylesheets) are not included in the crawl.

 ## Prerequisites